 Dumpling Darlings, multiple locations including Circular Road and Amoy Street

-3. Little Ribbons Pasta Co.
+5. Little Ribbons Pasta Co.

 If you’re looking to carb-load for lunch, we’ve got the perfect place for a pasta fix.
-Located in the middle of the basement at Funan, you’ll find Little Ribbons Pasta Co.’s kiosk.
+Located in the middle of the basement at Funan is Little Ribbons Pasta Co.’s kiosk.
 The base prices for all the sauces are under $10, so it’s super wallet-friendly.
 Pick a sauce, the type of pasta you want, and add toppings!
 Just don’t go overboard because you can easily shoot past $10 if you get too trigger-happy with the add-ons.
 Oh, and beware of the food coma that’ll hit after.

 Little Ribbons Pasta Co., #B2-K11, Funan, 107 North Bridge Road, Singapore 179105

-4. Arcade Fish Soup
+6. Arcade Fish Soup

 Nothing beats a steaming bowl of fish soup for lunch.
-It’s easy, it warms your soul, and delicious with or without milk.
+It’s easy, it warms your soul, and it’s delicious with or without milk.
 Arcade Fish Soup is an icon in the CBD for good reason because it’s been whipping up fish soup goodness since 1988!
-Whether you’re getting sliced or fried fish (or both), a regular bowl of soup sets you back $8.
+Whether you’re getting sliced or fried fish (or both), a regular bowl of soup sets you back $8.50.
 Add rice or noodles and you’ll have the perfect meal.

 Arcade Fish Soup, multiple locations including Marina One and Marina Bay Link Mall

-5. Rokus
+7. Rokus

 If you take a gander through Lau Pa Sat, you’ll find plenty of cheap food in Singapore’s CBD.
 Between the wide range of cuisines like Thai, Indian, and Chinese, you’ll be spoilt for choice.
 Got a hankering for a good burger?
 Rokus grills up fun Korean-inspired burgers.
-But when you’re on a budget, chow down on the classic Cheeseburger for just $7.90.
+But when you’re on a budget, chow down on the classic cheeseburger for just $7.90.
 The juicy beef patty with melted cheese and signature sauce will fill you right up.

 Rokus, Stall 22, Lau Pa Sat, 18 Raffles Quay, Singapore 048582

-6. Sonny’s Pizza
+8. Sonny’s Pizza

 Get a taste of New York at this little hole-in-the-wall restaurant in Singapore’s CBD.
 Sonny’s Pizza is unpretentious and straightforward.
 Everything is homemade, and there’s even a selection of craft beer for you to choose from.
 A single slice costs anywhere between $7 to $9.
 But if you have colleagues with the same cravings, go for a whole pie and split it amongst yourselves.